parvezs27/Excel-Clothing-Store-Analysis/README.md

 =TEXT(F2,"mmm")

 This formula instructs excel to extract the numeric value of the month from the cell F2 into text form.
-Using "mmm" will result in "Dec and using "mmmm" will give you December.
+Using "mmm" will result in "Dec" and using "mmmm" will give you the full form as "December".
 Below is the result of our formula:

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/f424bef8-867b-48b2-b742-1d384cef0809)

-One thing we can also do, is to paste the Age Group and Month column as values.
+One thing we can also do, is to paste the columns with formula's such as Age Group and Month as values.
 This way you remove the formulas from the sheet and improve processing speed.
-The formula's however will be documented in our documentation for this project, a long with all the other functions we use so we have a written record.
+The formulas will be in our documentation for this project so we can safely remove them from the sheet if we desire to.

 ## Data Analysis
 We will be using Pivot tables for our analysis.
 Pivot tables are frequently used in Excel based analyses as they allow large datasets to be summarised quickly and easily.
 To create a pivot table, we will go to the insert tab and click pivot table, select the data range, click "add this to data model" (more on this in a bit) and click OK.
 We'll now utilise our PivotTable fields to create the charts we need to address the questions.